debjit-bw/interchain-ibc-ops/README.md

     ]
     ```

-5. To send an email to each student, and need the info in a CSV format, you can run something:
+5. To send an email to each student, and need the info in a CSV format, you can run something like:

     ```sh
     ./script/reportStudents.ts < ./samples/student-infos.json > ./samples/student-infos.csv